AdobeDocs/workfront.en/help/workfront-proof/wp-billingsettings/wp-billing-settings.md

 product-area: documents;system-administration
 navigation-topic: workfront-proof-navigation-topic
 title: Workfront Proof Billing Settings
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: This section contains the following subsections:
 ---

-# *Workfront Proof* Billing Settings
+# `Workfront Proof` Billing Settings

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../review-and-approve-work/proofing/proofing.md).

 This section contains the following subsections: